YourOnly-One/content/snoworld/en-ph/blog/reviews/2020/20201216-you-are-the-best-2013.md

 +++
-title = "《You Are The Best!》 review" description = "A review of 《최고다 이순신》"	# For Schema.org; OpenGraph; Twitter Cards
+title = "«You Are The Best!» review" description = "A review of «You Are The Best!»"	# For Schema.org; OpenGraph; Twitter Cards

 publishdate = "2020-12-16T19:04:36+08:00"
 lastmod = "2020-12-16T19:04:36+08:00"